G-Node/python-odml/doc/tutorial.rst

 odML editor window.

 Document attributes:
 - 'author'
-		- recommended attribute
+	- recommended document attribute
 	- The author of this odML file.
 	- In our example 'Arthur Dent' is the author of the "intro-example.odml" file.
 - 'date'
-		- recommended attribute
+	- recommended document attribute
 	- The date this odML file was created (yyyy-mm-dd format).
 	- In our example 'Arthor Dent' created the "intro-example.odml" file at 20th of March 2014 (2014-03-20).
 - 'version'
-		- recommended
+	- recommended document attribute
 	- The version of this odML file.
 	- In our example 'Arthor Dent' created version 4.7 of the "intro-example.odml" file.
 - 'repository'
-		- optional
+	- optional document attribute
 	- The URL to the repository of terminologies used in this odML file.
 	- In our example 'Arthor Dent' used the G-Node terminology ("http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml").

 The sections
 ------------